 You can swim out a fair distance and still be in three or four feet of water before the shelf ultimately drops off.
 Look out for kelp fish, sea slugs and John Dory.
 Snorkelling is at its best in the morning and afternoon with a favourable northerly wind (not a southerly).

-Get there: It’s about a 15-minute walk from Manly Wharf to Sydney’s oldest aquatic reserve.
+It’s about a 15-minute walk from Manly Wharf to Sydney’s oldest aquatic reserve.

 4. The Basin Campground, Ku-ring-gai Chase